 Debts purchased are initially recorded at purchase price and subsequently presented at cost less provision for credit losses.
-Price of debts purchased is the settlement amount to be paid by the buyer under the debt purchase contract.
+Price of debts purchased is the settlement amount which the buyer pays for the seller under the debt purchase contract.

 Debts purchased are initially classified in the risk group which is not lower than the risk group of the debts before the purchase.
 Subsequently, debts purchased are monitored, classified and provided for credit losses similar to normal loans to customers in accordance with Circular 02 and Circular 09.